wearefine/fae/docs/features/language_translate.md

 Both values can be found in your Microsoft Translator account.

-Once all this is done, go to `/admin/root` and check the Enable Language Translations field and save.
+Once all this is done, go to `/admin/root` and check the 'Enable Language Translations' field and save.
 This should enable the translation feature (translateable fields will have a 'Translate' button that will call MS Translor and return the value in the non-english field).

 ## Internalization of Pages and Content Blocks